mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 a normal childhood by their own parents and turned into *barbie dolls*, no wonder humans are becoming so susceptible to the superficial and *plastic* means of altering their bodies.
-Just like the woman who in “Eye of the Beholder” is laying in a helpless state, confined to bed, I am thinking are not we all helpless before our own deficiencies and inadequacies?
-How have we come to the classification of able bodies versus disabled bodies—is that something that is determined by our state and its leader(s), or is it a concept that has been contained in our minds ever since our birth?
+Just like the woman who in “Eye of the Beholder” is laying in a helpless state, confined to bed, I can't help but think the following: Aren't we all helpless before our own deficiencies and inadequacies?
+How have we come to the classification of able bodies versus disabled bodies—is that something that is determined by our state and its leader(s), or is it a concept that has been contained in our minds ever since?

 What I really love about “Eye of the Beholder” is that it places its viewers in a sort of futuristic setting, a hundred years from now, at